 To collect data about your guests and prospects, ask them to fill out profiles on your website or use check-in and check-out time to communicate with customers face-to-face asking them about their preferences.
 Send out surveys, request feedback from those who have stayed at your hotel recently, and use data from your CRM system.

 Here are possible options to segment your hotel guests:

 - autumn, winter, spring and summer birthdays;

 After that, you can tailor your offers to different segments.
 For example, if a customer travels for business, you can point out the quality of your room service, the WiFi speed, business spaces and conference rooms, leaving SPA-related and entertainment offers to other visitors.

 Give your hotel subscribers a warm welcome

-Welcome email not only serves as a beginning of your relationship with a customer; it is a powerful base for the success of your marketing campaign as, according to statistics, using welcome emails leads to
+A welcome email not only serves as the beginning of your relationship with a customer; it is a powerful jumping off point for the success of your marketing campaign as, according to statistics, using welcome emails leads to

 - 320% higher revenue compared to promotional emails;